This policy explains what is legitimate interest and how it relates to the use of your data.

 Direct Marketing: We will send postal marketing which further the aims and objectives of the National Youth Arts Trust.
 We will also make sure our postal marketing is relevant for you and tailored to your interests.

 Your best interest: Processing your information to protect you against fraud when transacting on our website, and to ensure our websites and systems are secure.
-This includes the use of Google reCaptcha on some website forms to prevent automated submissions.
+This includes the use of Google reCaptcha on some website forms and storing user IP addresses (which are deleted after four weeks) to prevent automated submissions.
 Google reCaptcha may set or read cookies on your computer in order to determine you are a human.

 Personalisation: Where the use of the information enables us to personalise, enhance or otherwise improve our services/communications for the benefit of our beneficiaries, supporters and stakeholders.